Egorikhin/angular/aio/content/guide/hierarchical-dependency-injection.md

 <code-example path="dependency-injection/src/app/heroes/hero.service.0.ts"  header="src/app/heroes/heroes.service.ts" linenums="false"> </code-example>

-This configuration tells Angular that the app's root injector is responsible for creating an instance of `HeroService` by invoking its constructor, and for making that instance available across the application.
+This configuration tells Angular that the app's root injector is responsible for creating an instance of `HeroService` by invoking its letructor, and for making that instance available across the application.

 Providing a service with the app's root injector is a typical case,